 What did you learn from the “Reimagining the Nonprofit/Funder Relationship: A conversation with Vu Le on building EPIC partnerships” event that you have put into practice?

 Tania: Honesty jumps out the most for me.
 Leah and I had it from the beginning.
-Continuing with honesty throughout the partnership between with myself and others, created openness to understanding what funds are needed, meaning understanding our work to provide funds in the best way, which led to the question of how best to model this for other partnerships in the community.
+Continuing with honesty throughout the partnership between myself and others, created openness to understanding what funds are needed, and how to provide funds in the best way - which led to the question of how to best model this approach for other partnerships in the community.

-Leah: It’s about placing more trust in partners.
-The application represents the Foundation’s shift toward a paradigm that focuses more on trust in the frontline staff of nonprofit partners and trust in grantees.
-Our central tenet is trust in grantees and partnership, and listening is also super important.
-It’s often hard for foundations to listen, and listening is critical to grant-making that works.
+Leah: The change in our application process represents the Foundation’s shift toward a paradigm that focuses on placing trust in nonprofit partners and trust in grantees.
+Our Community Partners Program’s central tenets are trust, collaboration, and encourages listening more than scrutinizing.
+It’s often hard for foundations and funders to listen to the actual needs of their beneficiaries, but listening, particularly to constituent voice, is critical to grantmaking that works.

 What is one thing you have learned from each other?

 Tania: Lots of things have become transactional in the corporate world, but the human element needs to be at the forefront.
-Having built a partnership with Leah and through my work on the National Network side at Compass, there are shared values and commonalities around the approach to our work.
-We both serve as a point person, which is critical for developing a partnership and building on that for funding and programs.
-You need a direct point person who you can share values, philosophies, and approaches to do the work on both sides.
-Shared understandings are fundamental on the business side, but the human element and being in touch with who you are and leading with that is so important and led to a deeper connection on our work.
+Having built a partnership with Leah and through my work experience building partnerships in the National Network at Compass, I’ve learned there must be some aspect of shared values and commonalities around the approach to our work to be impactful.
+Leah and I both serve as a point person, which is critical for developing an effective partnership for supporting and funding families in our programs.
+You need a direct point person who you can share values, philosophies, and approaches to do the work effectively on both sides.
+Shared understandings are fundamental on the business side, but the human element and being in touch with who you are and leading with that, is so important and led to a deeper connection on our work.

 Tania: Having a bond led to us being able to push for what we advocate for and to support one another.
 By Leah sharing opportunities to discuss process change and recognizing the questions about their own internal processes in a room full of community partners to address respective constituencies’ needs, demonstrated a funder’s level of curiosity, which led to learning more about what the process entails and having a better understanding of what that looks and feels like for their community partners.